kandsten/ha-heatmap-card/README.md

   automatically for `temperature` sensors unless overridden.

 ### Custom color scales
 Don't fancy the out of the box color scales?
-Brign your own!
+Bring your own!

 A color scale contains _steps_.
 Each `step` has a `value` and a `color` attached to it; these are used to create a gradient.